E-commerce

 What is the difference between retention and loyalty?

-How do you increase lifetime value?
+How can you increase lifetime value?

 Are loyalty programs enough?